Kvikku/IntuneAssignments/README.md

 ![](https://img.shields.io/badge/How_to-_use-blue)

 ## First run

+Download the release version to your device, unzip, and navigate to "bin\Debug\net6.0-windows10.0.22621.0", and launch "IntuneAssignments.exe"

 When launching the application the first time you will have to enter the following info from your tenant and app registration: